 Which school do you want to support?

 Ed100 exists to demystify the California school system.
-Let's start with the obvious: the system is really, really big:
+Let's start with the obvious: the system is really, really big.

 ---|

 Millions of students.
-California is home to 40 million people, including about 6.7 million students in K-12 grades.
-About one of every six people in California is a K-12 student.
+California is home to nearly 40 million people, including about 6 million students in K-12 grades.
+About 1 of every 7 people in California is a K-12 student.
 Each grade level enrolls roughly half a million students. |

 Thousands of schools.
-There are about 10,000 California schools — more schools than Starbucks. |
+There are about 11,000 schools in California — more schools than Starbucks. |

 Thousands of teachers.
-Throughout the USA, there are more teachers than soldiers, or doctors, or lawyers, or police officers.
-There are about 300,000 teachers in California. |
+There are more teachers than soldiers, doctors, lawyers, or police officers throughout the US.
+California has about 320,000 teachers in K-12 alone. |

 Billions of hours.
 Each K-12 student spends about 1,000 hours in school per year, for an annual collective total of 6.7 billion hours.
 For perspective, that's more than the cumulative hours spent over a decade to launch the Apollo mission.
 It's about 20 times greater than the total hours spent to build the pyramid at Giza. |